-Museums at Night, which explodes into life from 15 – 17 May 2014, is an annual UK-wide festival which seeks to encourage visitors into museums, galleries and heritage sites by throwing their doors open after hours and putting on special evening events.
+Museums at Night, which will explode into life from Friday 30 – Saturday 31 October 2015, and again from Wednesday 11 – Saturday 14 May 2016, is a twice-yearly UK-wide festival which seeks to encourage visitors into museums, galleries and heritage sites by throwing their doors open after hours and putting on special evening events.

 Museums at Night Ambassador Lauren Laverne says: